 In examining what we call the natural sciences we are asking the question: what are the essential characteristics of the modern age and how are these related to what we call the natural sciences?
 In understanding the essence of the natural sciences, we shall see why it is the most dominant of the subject choices in the IB Diploma program.
 Why is the knowledge arrived at in the Natural Sciences considered to be “knowledge” in its most “robust” form and what is it knowledge of?

 The characteristics of the modern age: 1. the first is science itself, particularly mathematical physical science, and we will look at the details of this science later.
 2. Second is machine technology which arises from out of the essence (the “whatness”) of modern technology which is identical with the essence (the what and the how) of modern metaphysics.
-3. Third is the ‘experience’ of art as aesthetics, which is considered to be a ‘subjective experience’, and this is dealt with in the section on The Arts as an Area of Knowledge and in Reason as a Way of Knowing.
+3. Third is the ‘experience’ of art as aesthetics, which is considered to be a ‘subjective experience’, and this is dealt with in the section on The Arts as an Area of Knowledge and in those reflections on Reason in the Core Theme.
 4. Fourth is the idea that all human activity is conceived and consummated as ‘culture’ (our IB Learner Profile).
 5. Fifth is the loss of the gods and the resulting psychological and historical investigation of myths.
-These characteristics of the modern age have been determined from out of the metaphysics of the modern age which we call modern technology.
+These characteristics of the modern age have been determined from out of the metaphysics of the modern age which have been called here modern technology.

 To characterize what modern technology is, we can say that it is the disclosive looking that disposes of the things which it looks at.
-Technology is the framework that arranges things in a certain way, sees things in a certain way, and assigns things to a certain order: what we call our ‘knowledge framework’.
+Technology is the framework that arranges things in a certain way, sees things in a certain way, and assigns things to a certain order: what we call mathematical projection.
 TOK uses the term “modelling” for this framework that arranges the things.
+The term taxonomy is also an appropriate term to use when attempting to arrive at the essence of what this viewing looks like.
 The looking (the theory) is our way of knowing which corresponds to the self-disclosure of things as belonging to a certain order that is determined from within the framework itself.
 From this looking, human beings see in things a certain disposition; the things belong to a certain order that is seen as appropriate to the things i.e. our areas of knowledge.
 The seeing of things within this frame provides the impetus to investigate the things in a certain manner.
 That manner is the calculable.
 Things are revealed as the calculable.
 Modern technology is the disclosure of things as subject to calculation.
 Modern technology sets science going; it is not a subsequent application of science and mathematics.
-Technology is the outlook on things that science needs to get started.
+“Technology” is the outlook on things that science needs to get started.
 Modern technology is the viewing/insight into the essence of things as coherently calculable.
-Science disposes of the things into a certain calculable order (the knowledge framework).
-Science is the theory of the real, where the truth of the things that are views and reveals those things as disposable.
+Science disposes of the things into a certain calculable order (the knowledge framework as based on the principle of reason).
+Science is the theory of the real, where the truth of the things that are views and reveals those things as disposables.

 How Is Modern Science “Mathematical”: The Essence and History of Method